robenkleene/design-references/adobe-illustrator.md

 ## Transparency & Effects

 Effects, as well as setting transparency, is done in the "Appearance" panel, under "View" -> "Appearance"

+## Resizing

+The easiest way to resizes is by dragging the bounding box, you may need to show it with "View" -> "Show Bounding Box"

+## Patterns

+To create a pattern, drag the selected objects to the Swatches panel

+To edit a pattern, double click it